CNA Training

 The process of becoming a CNA is very simple and can be completed in about 3 months.
 In fact, for those seeking to gain experience in the health care industry without investing large amounts of time and money in education and training, the CNA certification is an excellent option.

-The first step is to enroll in a state-approved CNA training program and complete the required coursework.
-The federal minimum number of training hours required is 75, but individual states might have their own requirements as well.
 Many community colleges offer approved CNA courses and cost between $800 – $1,500.
 In addition, nursing homes and assisted living facilities often offer on-site CNA training for current or future employees.
-These programs usually cost less because they are comprised of paid hands-on training.
-If the facility covers the cost of the program they will usually expect that upon graduation the student will become an employee at that facility.
+Accordingly, these programs usually cost less because they are comprised of paid hands-on training.
+However, if the facility covers the cost of the program, they will usually expect the student to become an employee at that facility upon graduation.
 However, some technical schools and vocational training colleges offer CNA training programs as well, but might have a higher cost because they are private learning institutions.

 Leave a Reply